-Policy CR-3.1 Cultural Resource Surveys.
+POLICY CR-3.1 CULTURAL RESOURCE SURVEYS.

 Conduct surveys for cultural resources.
-For all activities in the SEDA meeting the California Environmental Quality Act (CEQA) definition of a "project," the City of Fresno shall ensure that a qualified professional archaeologist; and historian or architectural historian as appropriate based on site conditions has conducted focused surveys of the project site before issuing grading permits.
+For all activities in the SEDA meeting the California Environmental Quality Act (CEQA) definition of a "project," the City of Fresno shall ensure that a gualified professional archaeologist; and historian or architectural historian as appropriate based on site conditions has conducted focused surveys of the project site before issuing grading permits.
 If cultural resources (prehistoric or historic) are identified as a result of the survey, a qualified professional archeologist/historian shall evaluate the significance of the finds and recommend appropriate mitigation measures for significant resources.
 The City shall ensure the project applicant or designee implements these mitigation measures.
 Mitigation may include, but shall not necessarily be limited to, the avoidance of significant and potentially significant resources through changes in project design and/or subsurface testing and data recovery.
 Such efforts, particularly those involving testing and excavation, shall be conducted in consultation with appropriate Native American representatives identified by the Native American Heritage Commission (NAHC).

-Policy CR-3.2 Discovery of Cultural Resources.
+POLICY CR-3.2 DISCOVERY OF CULTURAL RESOURCES.

 Protect cultural resources discovered during construction.
-If previously undocumented cultural materials such as historic building or structure remains; historic artifact deposits or scatters; or prehistoric artifacts such as stone tool flaking debitage, mortars, pestles, shell, or bone are encountered during construction in the SEDA, all ground-disturbing activity shall be suspended temporarily within a 100-foot radius of the find or a distance determined by a qualified professional archaeologist to be appropriate based on the potential for disturbance of additional resource-bearing soils.
-A qualified professional archaeologist shall identify the materials, determine their possible significance, and formulate appropriate mitigation measures.
+If previously undocumented cultural materials such as historic building or structure remains; historic artifact deposits or scatters; or prehistoric artifacts such as stone tool flaking debitage, mortars, pestles, shell, or bone are encountered during construction in the SEDA, all ground-disturbing activity shall be suspended temporarily within a 100foot radius of the find or a distance determined by a gualified professional archaeologist to be appropriate based on the potential for disturbance of additional resource-bearing soils.
+A gualified professional archaeologist shall identify the materials, determine their possible significance, and formulate appropriate mitigation measures.
 Appropriate mitigation may include no action, avoidance of the resource, and potential data recovery.
 Ground disturbance in the zone of suspended activity shall not recommence without authorization from the archaeologist.

-Policy CR-3.3 Discovery of Remains.
+POLICY CR-3.3 DISCOVERY OF REMAINS.